Online MBA Curriculum

 This course applies economic theory and methods to business and administrative decision-making and tells managers how decisions should be analyzed to achieve organizational objectives efficiently, also helps managers recognize how macroeconomic forces affect organizations and describes the economic consequences of managerial behavior.
 Special attention is paid to the operation of the firm in a global economy.

 This course is designed to be a capstone course for the MBA program.
-Students will have the chance to analyze, synthesize and evaluation theories, terms and concepts discussed in other MBA courses through the use of a simulated business environment program.
+Students will have the chance to analyze, synthesize, and evaluate theories, terms, and concepts discussed in other MBA courses through the use of a simulated business environment program.
 This course is designed to be an information application course.
 Prerequisite: Must be taken last quarter.

 Get Started Now